packit/packit.dev/content/docs/configuration.md

         instance_url: https://src.fedoraproject.org
 ```

-The GitHub token is needed when packit interacts with Github API,
+The GitHub token is needed when packit interacts with GitHub API,
 get it at https://github.com/settings/tokens (getting full read & write repo scope should be enough).
 The Pagure token needed to access REST API,
 get it at https://src.fedoraproject.org/settings#nav-api-tab